GabeeMoon/GabeeMoon/README.md

-- 👋 Hi, I’m @GabeeMoon
+👋 Hi I'm @GabeeMoon
-- 👀 I’m interested in on creating a career in the dev world
-- 🌱 I’m currently learning A little bit of everything
+👀 Developing my skills to work in the field of Data Science 🌱 Focused on Python and SQL
-- 📫 How to reach me Email: gmoon.dev@gmail.com
+📫 How to contact me Email: gmoon.dev@gmail.com

 <!---
 GabeeMoon/GabeeMoon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.